SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 ## Introduction

 Security Groups in IaaS (OpenStack) are sets of ip table rules, that are applied to ports which connect a VM to a network.
-In contrast to other resources like flavors or volume types that are always publicly accessable, or images that can be both public and private, security groups are always bound to the project level.
+In contrast to other resources like flavors or volume types that are always publicly accessible, or images that can be both public and private, security groups are always bound to the project level.
-That creates some diffucilties for a possible standard of Security Groups, which are discussed in this document.
+That creates some difficulties for a possible standard of Security Groups, which are discussed in this document.

 ## Terminology